 Woldetensae, Haile (b.
 1947), foreign minister of Eritrea (1997-2000).
-In 2000-01 he was trade and industry minister.
+He was also minister of finance and development (1993-97) and trade and industry (2000-01).
 He was arrested on Sept.
 18, 2001, with 10 other officials after having written in May 2001 an open letter criticizing the concentration of powers in the hands of Pres.
 Isaias Afewerki and calling for reforms.
 Officially, they were arrested for "conspiring to overthrow the government, colluding with hostile foreign powers with a view to compromising the sovereignty of the state, undermining Eritrean national security, and endangering Eritrean society and the general welfare of the people."

 Wolfensohn, James D(avid) (b.
 Dec.
 1, 1933, Sydney, N.S.W.), president of the World Bank (1995-2005).
 He helped engineer a number of changes in the bank's philosophy and the way it operates.
 He pushed to put greater emphasis on "homegrown" development planning, trying to connect the bank closer to the countries it seeks to help.
 He pushed for debt relief for the world's poorest countries.
 His 1996 "cancer of corruption" speech focused a new light on corruption as an impediment to development that must be addressed.